|Current Anaheim Ducks GM Brian Burke made

 The 1974-75 Washington Capitals proved that when losing 37 straight on the road, a garbage can will actually make an acceptable trophy. ...more

-"His motto was no more Mr. Nice Guy," said Maguire of Burke's decision.
+"His motto was no more Mr. Nice Guy," said McGuire of Burke's decision.
 "He thought the Brass Bonanza was too nice, so he got rid of it.
 For a lot of players, coaches and fans, it was (the Whalers' signature song).
 Brian wanted to do it his own way.
 Eventually after Brian left and went to the League, the song came back."

-Even though Maguire, Howe, Francis and people around hockey liked Brass Bonanza, Burke went to Hartford after being the assistant GM in Vancouver determined to turn around the fortunes of the Whale.
+Even though McGuire, Howe, Francis and people around hockey liked Brass Bonanza, Burke went to Hartford after being the assistant GM in Vancouver determined to turn around the fortunes of the Whale.
 He decided to clean house and the song had to go.

 "Everything they had done in Hartford to that point had less than desirable results," said Burke, who built the 2007 Stanley Cup champion Anaheim Ducks.
 "We changed uniforms, we eliminated the fight song, we made some major moves that would have led to long-term success but it just didn't work out between me and the owner and I went back to the NHL."

-"It was a good thing and it was a good thing for the community too," said Maguire.
+"It was a good thing and it was a good thing for the community too," said McGuire.
 "It (the song) brought a lot of energy to the building and people got into it and the players got into it.
 (The coaches), anytime your team scores you are always happy."

-"Yeah, I think they are really an under-appreciated team in the history of the League," Maguire said.
+"Yeah, I think they are really an under-appreciated team in the history of the League," McGuire said.
 "If you look at the great players who went through there, whether it would be Gordie Howe, Dave Keon or Ricky Ley.
 You look at the fact they had unbelievable talent in Ronnie Francis, Ulfie Samuelsson, Kevin Dineen, Ray Ferraro.
 I mean there was a huge legacy of great talent that went through there.
 It was a team that was run by a legendary guy like Emile Francis.
 You know I can't say enough good things about it.
 Everything was great about it and (Hartford) was a great place to live too."

 Is the Whalers' legacy Brass Bonanza?

-"I hope there is more than that," Maguire said.
+"I hope there is more than that," McGuire said.
 "You got to look at the (2006) Stanley Cup that was won by Carolina.
 There was a lot of Hartford pride in the Carolina Stanley Cup win."

 The Ducks once played Brass Bonanza after home victories before Burke got to the Southern California franchise.
 Burke didn't need to ban it again as the song faded from the Anaheim rotation.